-11 Illegal competitive advantage occurs when the party's noncompliant actions allow it to attain a level of revenues that would not have been obtainable otherwise, e.g., selling a product using water resources in excess of permitted amounts, or draining/filling and selling wetlands without appropriate permits.
+$^{12}$ Illegal competitive advantage occurs when the party's noncompliant actions allow it to attain a level of revenues that would not have been obtainable otherwise, e.g., selling a product using water resources in excess of permitted amounts, or draining/filling and selling/developing wetlands without appropriate permits.

-12 An economic benefit may be considered de minimis if the amount would be considered trivial to the overall civil charge or civil penalty and the collection of which would not be a significant deterrence of future noncompliance.

-13 Estimation of economic benefit in the case of failure to comply with Total Nitrogen or Total Phosphorus loading limitations of the General Permit for Total Nitrogen and Total Phosphorus Discharges and Nutrient Trading in the Chesapeake Watershed is not necessary.
+&lt;sup>13 An economic benefit may be considered de minimis if the amount would be considered trivial to the overall civil charge or civil penalty and the collection of which would not be a significant deterrence of future noncompliance.
+Estimation of economic benefit in the case of failure to comply with Total Nitrogen or Total Phosphorus loading limitations of the General Permit for Total Nitrogen and Total Phosphorus Discharges and Nutrient Trading in the Chesapeake Watershed is not necessary.
 Nor is it necessary to use EPA's BEN model to calculate economic benefit for this class of violations.
-Economic benefit should be calculated using the cost of purchasing the necessary amount of end-of-year (Class B) nutrient credits from the Nutrient Credit Exchange Association and/or (if sufficient credits would not have been available through the Exchange), compliance credits from the Water Quality Improvement Fund for the calendar year in which the violation(s) occurred.
-Central office DE staff should be contacted for assistance in determining the per-unit cost of the appropriate credits for relevant calendar year.
+Economic benefit should be calculated using the cost of purchasing the necessary amount of end-of -year (Class B) nutrient credits from the Nutrient Credit Exchange Association and/or (if

 If the economic benefit is estimated to exceed \$10,000, penalty and financial models produced by the U.S. EPA should be used to calculate the economic benefit.
-14 The U.S. EPA's models compute the economic benefits of noncompliance with legal requirements and are a method for calculating economic benefit from delayed and avoided expenditures.
+The U.S. EPA's models compute the economic benefits of noncompliance with legal requirements and are a method for calculating economic benefit from delayed and avoided expenditures.
 The models use several data variables, most of which contain default values.
 The required variables include information about capital and non-capital costs, annual operation and maintenance costs, and the dates for the period of noncompliance.
 The economic benefit should be calculated from the first date of noncompliance but generally DEQ does not go back more than five years.
 A Responsible Party may provide actual financial data that could affect the economic benefit calculation.
-When the Responsible Party will not or cannot provide financial data in a timely manner, staff may make estimates based on available resources, including staff's professional judgment.
-15 Finally, penalty and financial models other than those used by the U.S. EPA may be used to calculate economic benefit of noncompliance, where staff concludes that an alternative method provides more meaningful results.
+When the Responsible Party will not or cannot provide financial data in a timely manner, staff should make estimates based on available resources, including staff's professional judgment.
+Finally, penalty and financial models other than those used by the U.S. EPA may be used to calculate economic benefit of noncompliance, where staff concludes that an alternative method provides more meaningful results.

 A necessary first step when making a preliminary determination of an economic benefit is understanding the costs delayed or avoided through noncompliance.
-Delayed costs can include capital investments in pollution control equipment, remediation of environmental damages (e.g., removing unpermitted fill material and restoring wetlands), or one-time expenditures required to comply with environmental regulations (e.g., establishing a reporting system, or purchasing land on which to site a wastewater treatment facility).
+Delayed costs can include capital investments in pollution control equipment, remediation of environmental damages (e.g., removing unpermitted fill material and restoring wetlands), or one-time expenditures required to comply with environmental regulations (e.g., establishing a reporting system, or purchasing land on which to site a wastewater treatment facility, or the purchase of compensatory mitigation credits).
 Avoided costs typically include operation and maintenance costs and/or other annually recurring costs (e.g., off-site disposal of fluids from injection wells), but can occasionally include capital investments or one-time expenditures.
 Generally, enforcement staff can look at what actions the Responsible Party does (or will do) to achieve compliance when trying to determine what the Responsible Party should have installed or done to prevent the violations at issue in the enforcement action.